 Here’s where the rubber meets the road.

-What is curb appeal?
-Curb appeal is anything that will make your home stand out when you compare it to other homes of similar features in your area (we call those ‘comps’).
+Curb appeal is anything that makes your home stand out when you compare it to other homes with similar features in your area.

-She would spend countless hours walking her sellers through all the little details that would give home buyers the best first impression.
+She would spend countless hours walking her sellers through all the little details to give home buyers the best first impression.

 What does that have to do with your garage?

 If you don’t believe me, drive through your neighborhood on a Saturday afternoon.
 Most people have to park their cars in the driveway because their garages are full of junk.

 A clean, organized, finished garage helps make your home look more expensive.
 It goes a long way to making your home stand out.

 7 Garage Upgrades that Value

 It’s easy to spend a fortune upgrading your garage.
 But how do you know which garage upgrades will increase home values and which are just throwing your money away?

 Here are seven alternative garage projects to add curb appeal before you sell.
 At least one will increase your home’s value.